Bobbyshow/Bslib/help/README.txt

     +-------+

     To do this, you can raise a ChangeScreenException to change screen.
-    And catch this Exception in the main loop and so change the used screen.
+    And catch this Exception in the main loop.

-    So, you can change the used screen AND keep the screen in paused state and used again if it's necessary (like game -> pause ->continue game or game -> paused -> save and exit)
+    So, you can change the used screen AND keep the screen in paused state and used again if it's necessary (like game -> pause -> continue game or game -> paused -> save and exit)

     That's all for now.
 Need some checks and more options to manage more easily